mdancho84/mdancho84.github.io/_drafts/the-data-science-career-path.md

 That's when the flood of raises started.

+Mohana exlaims, _"After your entry into my life, I got a 10% hike, and then a 26% hike, and then a 40% hike"._

+Let's dive into how Mohana increased his productivity.

 ## 3X-ing his productivity with my R-courses

 Here's the scoop.
 Mohana was working with a bunch of Python coders.